loewexy/pdns-manager-website/content/quickstart.md

 </VirtualHost>
 ```

-In here we assume that the hostname is "https://pdns.example.com".
+Here, we assume that the hostname is "https://pdns.example.com".

 To start the installation, open a browser and navigate to
 "https://pdns.example.com/setup".

 ![Screenshot Installation](img/quickstart.md/screenshot_installer.png)

-Here you have to supply the database credentials:
+Here, you have to supply the database credentials:

 * Host
 * Username